illiniLaundry/illiniLaundry-iOS/README.md

 Displays all laundry and dryer machines and their status in a scrollview.
 This view is generic and programmatically populated during runtime as needed.

+## Special Thanks
+Everyone who helped our team along the way.
+Thank you for letting us bring to life something great.